kuoruan/Chromium-Android/app/src/main/java/org/chromium/chrome/browser/notifications/channels/README.md

 - Increment `CHANNELS_VERSION` in `ChannelDefinitions.java`
 - Update startup channel tests in `ChannelsInitializerTest.java` and `ChannelsUpdaterTest.java`.

+Note: An optional 'description' field exists for notification channels.
+While we don't currently have any descriptions for the existing ones, it's encouraged to add them for newly created channels, where appropriate.
+See [the setDescription documentation](https://developer.android.com/reference/android/app/NotificationChannel.html#setDescription(java.lang.String)) for details.

 ## Testing

 > **Important**: As of October 2017, instrumented channel tests are not run on trybots because